 As an Amazon Associate I earn from qualifying purchases.
 (Affiliate Disclosure)

-The use of Pepper Spray, or mace as it is commonly known, for protection can be an effective solution for escape from an attack.
-If you choose pepper spray and mace for self defense, you must be ready to use it.
+The use of Pepper Spray, or mace as it is commonly known, for protection can be an effective solution for an escape from an attack.
+If you choose pepper spray and mace for self-defense, you must be ready to use it.
 You will need to have the canister in your hand and have your finger on the trigger.
 There will be no time to dig it out of your purse.

 Pepper Spray and Mace for Self Defense